Nikon D3100 vs D7000

-The Nikon D3100 and the Nikon D7000 are two digital cameras that were revealed to the public, respectively, in August 2010 and September 2010.
+The Nikon D3100 and the Nikon D7000 are two digital cameras that were officially introduced, respectively, in August 2010 and September 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D3100 has a resolution of 14.2 megapixel, whereas the D7000 provides 16.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The D3100 has a resolution of 14.2 megapixels, whereas the D7000 provides 16.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Nikon D3100 and the Nikon D7000 is provided in the side-by-side display below.
+The physical size and weight of the Nikon D3100 and the Nikon D7000 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D3100 – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D3100 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably larger (16 percent) than the Nikon D3100.
 Moreover, the D7000 is substantially heavier (54 percent) than the D3100.
 It is noteworthy in this context that the D7000 is splash and dust-proof, while the D3100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.